 Need to remove a cable?

 Each connector has a locking tab which must be pressed in before a cable can be removed from the Farmduino.
 Be delicate when removing cables, as excessive force could damage the Farmduino.

 We recommend slightly pushing the connector away from the locking tab (while you are pressing the locking tab in) to facilitate the tab and connector coming free.

-The USB adapter cable is highlighted in orange
+The USB port on the Raspberry Pi is highlighted in orange

 Plug in the UTM cable to the Farmduino.
 The connector will only fit in one direction.